New England Colonies: Indian slavery in the New England Colonies

-During the Pequot War (1636–1638) and King Philip's War (1675–1678), captured Indians were occasionally enslaved.
-Utilizing captured prisoners of war as a source of forced labor was common in Europe; during the Wars of the Three Kingdoms, captured prisoners of war were frequently indentured and transported to plantations in Barbados and Jamaica.
+American Indians who were captured during various conflicts in New England, such as the Pequot War (1636–1638) and King Philip's War (1675–1678), were sometimes sold into slavery.
+Utilizing captured prisoners of war as a source of forced labor was common in Europe; during the Wars of the Three Kingdoms, prisoners of war were frequently indentured and transported to plantations in Barbados and Jamaica.

-Plymouth Colony ranger Benjamin Church spoke out against the practice of enslaving Indians in the summer of 1675, describing the practice as "an action so hateful" that he "opposed it to the loss of the goodwill and respect of some that before were good friends."
-However, Church was not opposed to black slavery, owning enslaved Africans like many of his fellow colonists.
-Following King Philip's War, members of Philip's immediate family were transported aboard New England merchant ships to the West Indies, where they were sold to European planters.
+Plymouth Colony ranger Benjamin Church spoke out against the practice of enslaving Indians in the summer of 1675, describing the practice as "an action so hateful... that [I] opposed it to the loss of the goodwill and respect of some that before were good friends."
+However, Church was not opposed to black slavery, owning black slaves like many of his fellow colonists.
+During King Philip's War, some captured Indians were enslaved and transported aboard New England merchant ships to the West Indies, where they were sold to European planters.
 Various colonial councils decreed that "no male captive above the age of fourteen years should reside in the colony."
-Nathaniel Philbrick, in contrast, estimates that at least a thousand Indians from New England were sold into slavery during King Philip's War, with over half of those coming from Plymouth.
+Margret Ellen Newell estimates that hundreds of Indians were enslaved during the colonial conflicts, while Nathaniel Philbrick estimates that at least 1,000 New England Indians were sold into slavery during King Philip's War, with more than half coming from Plymouth.